iamryandrake/angularDemo/README.md

 ng-model - binds the form element value to the property

+ng-submit - allows us to call a function when the form is submitted

 Expressions define a 2-way Data Binding, meaning Expressions are re-evaluated when a property changes.